 1. Setting the arrangement

 - First, establish a nighttime and daytime sleep routine for the baby.
 It makes it easier for the baby to know when it is time to sleep.
 Also, the pick up, put down method focuses on improving the baby’s sleep quality and the ability to self-soothe.
-It does not work on establishing a routine.
+It does not work on establishing a sleep schedule.

 - Choose a time when the baby is drowsy yet awake.
 This sleep training method may not work if the baby is extremely sleepy, tired, or cranky.